GULSHAN-STACK20/Gulshan_mern-stack-dev/README.md

 For any queries or support, please contact through GitHub issues.

-## 🙏 Acknowledgments
+## 🧠 What I Learned

+- Designing RESTful APIs
+- Structuring backend using MVC pattern
-- Built with the MERN stack
+- Connecting frontend with backend securely
-- Designed for easy deployment on Replit
-- Inspired by modern home service platforms
+- Managing environment variables
+- Handling CORS issues in production

 ---